sheilbronn/Manage-Gluon-MQTT/README.md

 A. Management of an (untouched) Freifunk node by **remote SSH** commands (public/private key authentication): Command results are returned as **terminal output** (stdout).

 B. Management of an (untouched) Freifunk node by **remote SSH** commands (public/private key authentication): Command results are returned as **MQTT messages**.
-B and A are handled simultaneously.
+(B and A are handled simultaneously.)

 C. Monitoring by **MQTT messages**: Invoked by an explicit SSH call or by cron, this script runs locally on the Freifunk node, returning its output as **MQTT messages**.

-D. Local management like a daemon: This script listens to **MQTT messages** and returns results a MQTT messages, too.
+D. Local management as a daemon on the node: This script listens to **MQTT messages** and returns results a MQTT messages, too.
 (D does not exclude C, also the script can run as a daemon invoking commands on pre-configured Freifunk hosts as in A or B).

 Other aspects: